sugar-cubes/sugar-cubes-cloner/README.md

 ### Known limitations

+The library requires Java 8 or higher.

 Default configuration of reflection cloner does not clone lambdas and method references.
-These can be cloned using [UnsafeAllocator](jdk8/src/main/java/org/sugarcubes/cloner/UnsafeAllocator.java).
+These can be cloned using [UnsafeObjectFactoryProvider](jdk8/src/main/java/org/sugarcubes/cloner/UnsafeObjectFactoryProvider.java).

 ### Versioning

 [Semantic Versioning](https://semver.org).